The Lord of the Rings Trading Card Game: 2007 World Championship controversy

 There has been much debate as to the legitimacy of the 2007 World Champions (Vince Accetturo & Chris Thompson).
 Since the rights to produce the Lord of the Rings TCG was not renewed by Decipher, there was no legal way for the company to promote a World Championship, but they did still hold an unofficial event where the 2007 World Champions were crowned.
 The event was still held in Indianapolis, IN at GenCon on Friday, August 17, 2007 at 11:00 AM.
 The field was bested by Vince Accetturo and Chris Thompson, both members of the player group Team Bison Bucks.
 They decided to split the championship in the finals.

 2010 World Championship

-With no official governing body for the game existing after 2007, no official World Championships could be held.
+With no official governing body for the game existing for years after 2007, no official World Championships could be held.
 No group stepped up to attempt an unofficial World Championship event until 2010 when the Star Wars CCG Players Committee decided to run a de facto World Championship for Lord of the Rings at their annual Worlds Weekend event.
 Brian Fred was crowned champion as the only undefeated player at the event, in which close to 20 players participated.

-Card database

-A card database is maintained at lotrtcgwiki.com by a fan, who had announced a commitment to keep the site running.
+2023 World Championship

+With the establishment of the Player's Council in 2020 (see below), an organization finally existed that could claim the right to once again crown a World Champion.
+In 2023 the first all-digital World Championship was held on the Gemp platform over weekends in October of that year.
+30 players competed worldwide, ultimately leading to basmelis being declared the World Champion, with the runner-up thefaker being dubbed the World Challenger.

+The Player's Council

+On May 22, 2007, Decipher announced that the game's official lifetime would be expiring later that year, with no further product to be produced or sold after the end of June 2007.
+Fans were eager to establish a "Players Committee" to continue managing the game (which would mirror the official group established for the Star Wars CCG or the unofficial one made by fans for the Star Trek CCG), but that conflict over whether to pursue an "official" or "unofficial" avenue stymied every attempt to organize for many years.

+The mass quarantines during the COVID-19 pandemic resulted in a resurgence of interest in the game (as it did for many others during that time), and riding that wave a group in the "unofficial" camp finally overcame the historical friction and organized under the name of the "Player's Council" in 2020.
+The PC quickly subsumed the various scattered community websites dedicated to the LOTR-TCG, and took on the upkeep and maintenance of the card database, the dedicated wiki, and other tools and platforms.

+In 2023, the PC ran the first World Championship in 13 years on the digital platform Gemp, crowning basmelis as the new World Champion.